avinashbest/data-structure-iit-kanpur/README.md

 #### Level:

 - The level of the node refers to its distance from the root.
-The root of the tree has level O, and the level of any other node in the tree is one more thatn the level of its parent.
+The root of the tree has level O, and the level of any other node in the tree is one more than the level of its parent.
 For e.g., In the binary tree of figure above node F is at level 2 and node H is at level 3.
 - The maximum number of nodes at any level is 2^n.

 ![image](https://drive.google.com/uc?export=view&id=1GwqJ5RIvG1kya2cPGIlcwzQXtDrR8n5h)